octree-nn/ocnn-pytorch/README.md

 ## Key benefits of ocnn-pytorch

 - **Simplicity**.
-The ocnn-pytorch is based on pure PyTorch, it is portable and can be intalled with a simple command:`pip install ocnn`.
+The ocnn-pytorch is based on pure PyTorch, it is portable and can be installed with a simple command:`pip install ocnn`.
 Other sparse convolution frameworks heavily rely on C++ and CUDA, and it is complicated to configure the compiling environment.